learnscripture/learnscripture.net/docs/development_setup.rst

 Since there has only ever been one developer on the project to date, these instructions may not work completely, but they should be a start.

+These instructions assume you are working in a Linux or Unix like environment (Mac should work, or a Ubuntu 16.04 virtual machine), with Python 3.5 and Mercurial installed.

 1. Create a directory 'learnscripture.net' and cd into it.

 2. Checkout the sources from bitbucket into a folder called 'src'.